How to Measure for a Flexible Bracelet

-Measure your wrist (snugly but not tightly) just below the wrist bone using a flexible tape measure (the kind used by seamstresses).
+Measure wrist (snugly but not tightly) just below the wrist bone, using a flexible tape measure (the kind used by seamstresses).
 If you don’t have a flexible tape measure, use a strip of paper or a string.
 Once wrapped around the wrist, mark the point where they overlap.
 Measure marked strip of paper to determine your wrist size.

 1” to your wrist size for a ‘comfort’ fit

 1 ½” for a more ‘relaxed’ fit

 It may be helpful to measure a favorite bracelet to establish what you already find comfortable.

-Argentium silver is a modern sterling silver alloy which modifies the traditional alloy (92.5% silver + 7.5% copper) by replacing some of the copper with the metalloid germanium.
+Argentium silver is a sterling silver alloy which modifies the traditional alloy (92.5% silver + 7.5% copper) by replacing some of the copper with germanium.
 As it contains at least 92.5% silver content of the traditional alloy, it is still referred to as sterling silver.
 Many people who are allergic to copper find argentium silver much more comfortable to wear.

 Base metal (steel or brass) is dipped into electroplating solution containing a lump of gold.
 An electric current is applied and a thin layer of gold is deposited on the metal.
-Since the plating is quite thin, the plate (and hence the colour) on findings can wear off.
+Since the plating is quite thin, the plate (and hence the colour) can wear off.

 Sterling silver that has been gold-plated.
 (Pronounced Vermay)